npatwari/dflcompetition/call.md

 ### Prizes

 The team with lowest penalized tracking error in each category wins first place.
 The second-place team in each category will also be awarded.
-There will be monetary prizes awarded by the sponsor.
+There will be monetary prizes awarded by our sponsor, [Bosch](https://www.bosch.com/).

 ### Eligibility